kivy/kivy-sdk-packager/win/README.md

 Windows
 =======

-Process to make a ne release
+Process to make a new release
 -----------------------------

 * For each dependency,